 The social history of late antiquity

 Briefly put, structuration theory is an approach to the study of society that examines both structures and agency, giving primacy to neither but instead giving attention to the relation between the two.
 Debate over the respective significance of structure and agency has been a long-standing feature of both historical and sociological work.
 In both disciplines, structuration theory offers a productive way to think about this question, without the need for an unduly polarized discussion.
-Structuration theory is particularly associated with the sociologist Anthony Giddens.
+Structuration theory is particularly associated with the sociologist Anthony Giddens, though it has been fruitfully addressed by others as well.

 If you are interested in this project, please contact firstname.lastname@example.org.